Pokerole-Software-Development/Pokerole-Obsidian-SRD/SRD/SRD-Pokedex/SRD-Aromatisse.md

 ---
 Ability1: Healer
 Ability2: ''
+Baby: 'No'
+BookImageName: HOME683.png
+BookShinyImageName: HOME683_s.png
 BoxSprite: SRD-BoxSprite-aromatisse.png
+DexCategory: Fragance Pokemon
+DexDescription: Its scent is so overpowering that makes it difficult to simply be in close proximity to it.
+It emits scents that its foes dislike in order to gain an edge in battle.
+They can also produce pleasant and healing aromas.
 EventAbilities: ''
 GenderType: ''
 HasForm: 'No'
+Height:
+  Deimeters: 8
+  Feet: 2.6
+  Meters: 0.8
 HiddenAbility: Aroma Veil
 HomeSprite: SRD-HomeSprite-aromatisse.png
 Learnset: '[[SRD-Aromatisse-Learnset]]'
 Legendary: 'No'
 Name: Aromatisse
 Number: 683
+PrimaryEggGroup: Fairy
+SecondaryEggGroup: ''
 Sprite: aromatisse.png
 Type1: Fairy
 Type2: ''
+Weight:
+  Hectograms: 155
+  Kilograms: 15.5
+  Pounds: 34.2
 ---

 #PokeroleSRD/Pokedex